Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

 ## 3. Docker compose for extending the virtuoso image

-In some case you could be in the situation where you must have to extends the virtuoso image.
-The best way for it would be to create a docker-compose file (you may simply create a Docker file but creating a docker-compose one prevent to build and run the app) :
+In some cases, you could be in a situation where you must have to extend the virtuoso image.
+The best way for it would be to create a docker-compose file (you may simply create a Docker file but creating a docker-compose one prevents to build and run the app) :
 ```
 version: '3'
 services: